Aakarshit07/Namaste-React-Learning/Inception-01/README.md

 # What is config driven UI?
-- Config driven UI is used to controll the UI bases on the configurations or the data coming from the backend api.
+- Config driven UI is used to controll the UI based on the configurations or the data coming from the backend api.
 example:
     we want our e-commers website to work in different places. so we wont we making different website right. so what we do is send data from the backend accoring to location of other configurations. accoding to the DATA our layout of website or UI changes.